The following is a commissioned mini-interlude focusing on the backstory behind the creation of the Ring of Anuk-Ité. Please enjoy.

 Bastet said nothing to that, while Grandfather seemed to brighten.
 “I love it!” he blurted.
 “I love how much they care for their young, for their own.
 Do you know that the others thought that they should just–with a hive and…” He made a few vague gestures before shaking his head.
 “Never mind, it’s depressing.
 And they’re long gone anyway.”

 Focusing on the even-more confused Liwanu then, the green-gray man sobered.
 “I assure you, your daughter will be perfectly safe.
-If anything we were going to would endanger her life, Bastet would know.”
+If anything we were going to do would endanger her life, Bastet would know.”

 “Because she sees the future?” the tribal chieftain, who was far out of his comfort zone, guessed.